EricThomson/mandelviews/docs/index.md

-# mandelviews documentation home
+# mandelviews documentation
 mandelviews is a package for calculating and visualizing the Mandelbrot set.

 There are already many libraries that do this.
-Here, the focus is not on providing new functionality, but on providing a working instance of a project that follows the suggestions at the CCN template repo:
+Here, the focus is not on providing new functionality, but on providing a working instance of a project that follows the suggestions for software projects at the CCN template repo:
 https://github.com/flatironinstitute/ccn-template

 ## Installation